Skip to main content

 National Course Portal planned 4-hour online price is $19.95 single / $29.95 for 2 co-guardian parents after approval.

-National Course Portal remains approval-gated and will compare only circuit-accepted courses for the same track.
+National Course Portal remains approval-dependent and will compare only circuit-accepted courses for the same track.

 This page says prepared for review, not Florida approved.
 Certificates should not issue until a specific circuit approves or accepts the provider.